-After school, Ms. Donny – the school nurse – told me what happened with one of my students today …
+After school, Ms. Donny – the school nurse – told me what had happened with one of my students today …

 She said she gave Weesie a small paper cup.
 “Go get some water in the cup and come back.
 I’ll give you the medicine your mother sent.”